How to Negotiate a Contract Without a Lawyer: 10 Tactics That Work

 4. Always propose replacement language

 Don’t just reject a clause — propose an alternative.
 Saying "this indemnification clause is one-sided" forces the other party to draft new language (which will still favor them).
-Saying "here’s mutual indemnification language we’d accept" moves the negotiation forward and anchors the discussion around your proposed terms.
+Saying "here’s mutual indemnification language we’d accept" anchors the discussion around your terms.

 7. Get the business team involved.
-The people who need the deal done are often more flexible than the lawyers reviewing it.
+They’re often more flexible than lawyers.

-8. Use email, not calls, for substantive points.
+8. Use email for substantive points.
 Written records prevent "I never agreed to that" disputes.

 9. Know your BATNA (Best Alternative to a Negotiated Agreement).
-If you have another vendor, your leverage increases dramatically.
+Another vendor = more leverage.

-10. Read the contract before the negotiation call.
-This sounds obvious, but most people skim the contract 10 minutes before the call and miss critical issues.
+10. Read the contract before the call.
+Most people skim 10 minutes before and miss critical issues.

 Generate AI redlines for your contract